Search…

 Root Certificate

-The basis for deploying SCEP certificates is to trust the public root certificate of SCEPman.
+The basis for deploying SCEP certificates is to trust the root certificate of SCEPman.
 Therefore, you have to download the CA Root certificate and deploy it as a Trusted certificate profile via Microsoft Intune:

 Note that you have to use the same group for assigning the Trusted certificate and SCEP profile.
 Otherwise, the Intune deployment might fail.